tim-group/scalaquery-play-iteratees/README.md

 =======================
 [![Build Status](https://travis-ci.org/youdevise/scalaquery-play-iteratees.png)](https://travis-ci.org/youdevise/scalaquery-play-iteratees)

-**NOTE**: This is branch **0.9.x**, for use with Play 2.0.x and ScalaQuery 0.10.0-M1 on Scala language 2.9.x.
+**NOTE**: This is branch **0.9.x**, for use with _Play 2.0.x_ and _ScalaQuery 0.10.0-M1_ on Scala language _2.9.x_.

-Go to the [master](https://github.com/youdevise/scalaquery-play-iteratees/tree/master) branch for use with Play 2.2.x and Slick on Scala language 2.10.x.
+Go to the [master](https://github.com/youdevise/scalaquery-play-iteratees/tree/master) branch for use with Play 2.2.x and _Slick 2.0.x_ on Scala language 2.10.x.

+Go to the [1.0.x](https://github.com/youdevise/scalaquery-play-iteratees/tree/1.0.x) branch for use with Play 2.2.x and _Slick 1.0.x_ on Scala language 2.10.x.

 Summary
 -------